-- We ensure that all staff and others in the school understand exactly what they need to do to keep ICT and other valuable equipment safe.
-Teachers and support staff then pass on the relevant information to their classes.
-Training reviews are given at least annually, and the ICT security guide regularly reviewed to take account of any new equipment that has been purchased. - Laptops are kept in rooms where there are blinds which can be closed when the room is not in use; evenings, weekends and during the school holidays. - During long periods of closure, laptops and other high value equipment are locked in secure cupboards or storerooms. - All rooms that contain equipment such as ICT facilities, computers and scientific items are kept locked when not in use. - We never advertise ICT assets on our school website, social networking sites or newsletters.
+- We ensure that all staff and others in the school understand exactly what they need to do to keep ICT and other valuable equipment safe. - Laptops are kept in rooms where there are blinds which can be closed when the room is not in use; evenings, weekends and during the school holidays. - During long periods of closure, laptops and other high value equipment are locked in secure cupboards in the office. - All rooms that contain equipment of value are kept locked when not in use. - We never advertise ICT assets on our school website, social networking sites or newsletters.
 We do not inform the local press when we purchase a lot of new equipment. - When new equipment is bought, we flatten its packaging, turn it inside out and crush it before putting it outside with the rubbish, to avoid notifying potential thieves to a delivery. - All high value equipment has been marked with the postcode and the name of the school.
-The markings are visible and difficult to remove or disguise. - We ensure external ICT technicians present ID before they are taken to service computers and ensure that these people sign in and out. - We ensure that visitors are accompanied when they walk around the building and insist that all guests sign in and out. - When out and about, staff are instructed to carry their laptops in an anonymous bag or case in order not to alert thieves to its contents. - If any of our mobile IT is stolen, we will alert the police as soon as possible. - Where we have any concerns about the security of our school and the equipment within it we will contact our local Crime Prevention Officer by dialling 101 and asking for the Crime Prevention Service.
+The markings are visible and difficult to remove or disguise. - We ensure that visitors are accompanied when they walk around the building and insist that all guests sign in and out. - When out and about, staff are instructed to carry their laptops in an anonymous bag or case in order not to alert thieves to its contents. - If any of our mobile IT is stolen, we will alert the police as soon as possible. - Where we have any concerns about the security of our school and the equipment within it we will contact our local Crime Prevention Officer by dialling 101 and asking for the Crime Prevention Service.